Tracing Missing People

 This web site was designed to help you find old school friends.
 You may be required to register for access to some parts of the site.

-Directories in Birmingham Central Library
+Directories in the Library of Birmingham

 - Professional directories (e.g. doctors, actors etc) in subject reference areas, as appropriate.